boxpositron/markdown-vault/docs/OBSIDIAN_VAULT_COMPATIBILITY.md

    docker-compose down
    ```

-2. Re-enable Obsidian plugin:
+2. Configure your alternative service (e.g., Obsidian plugin)
-   - Open Obsidian
-   - Settings → Community Plugins → Local REST API
-   - Toggle on

-3. Update your applications to use the original API key (if you changed it)
+   - Ensure port configuration matches
+   - Update API keys in clients if changed

+3. Test connectivity to the new service

 ## FAQ